Monday, June 23, 2025

 You will notice the text channels in the sidebar once you join.

 If you would prefer to just interact here, that's fine too.
-I'll be creating a menu in the blog sidebar and will link this post there (along with a link to our Discord).
+I'll be creating a menu at the top of the blog and will link this post there (along with a link to our Discord).
 I will also be updating with new blog posts, sharing challenge prep and progress during November.

 Here are a couple of sites where you can keep track of word counts: